-We understand that when you are changing the text sequence in Microsoft word, you have to change everything manually because Microsoft word does not give you the feature of swapping the rows or columns for rearranging the text.
-It can be pretty annoying and time-consuming to rearrange the rows or column data manually on Microsoft word.
-However, you do not have to go through the same thing with Microsoft Excel as you get a swap function in Excel that you can use to swap columns in Excel.
+We understand that when you are changing the text sequence in Microsoft word, you have to change everything manually because Microsoft word does not give you the feature of swapping the rows or columns for rearrangement of text.
+It can be pretty annoying and time-consuming.
+However, you do not have to go through the same thing with Microsoft Excel as you can use swap function to swap columns in Excel.

 When you are working on an Excel sheet, you have the cells filled with some data, but you accidentally put the wrong data for one column or row in another column or row.
-At that point, the question arises of how to swap columns or rows in Excel?
-Therefore, to help you figure out Excel’s swap function, we have come with a small guide that you can follow.
+At that point, the question arises: how to swap columns or rows or cells in Excel?
+Therefore, to help you figure out Excel’s swap function, we have come up with a small guide that you can follow to do so.

-How to Swap Columns or Rows in Microsoft Excel
+How to Swap Columns or Rows or Cells in Microsoft Excel

 The dragging method requires some practice as it could be more complex than it sounds.
 Now, let us suppose you have an Excel sheet with different monthly scores for your team members and you want to swap the scores of Column D to column C, then you can follow these steps for this method.

 1. We are taking an Example of different monthly scores of our team members, as you can see in the screenshot below.
 In this screenshot, we are going to swap the monthly scores of Column D to Column C and Vice-versa.

 2. Now, you have to select the column cells that you want to swap.
 In our case, we are selecting column D by clicking at the top on Column D. Look at the screenshot to understand better.